“But that no one is justified by the law in the sight of God is evident, for ‘the just shall live by faith’”

 But that no one is justified by the law

 God puts “no one” right in His eyes by the law.
-The law cannot make the guilty guiltless because the individual has committed sin already.
+The law cannot make the guilty guiltless because the individual has sinned already.
 The law cannot undo what is done.

 in the sight of God is evident,